All Episodes

 The Hillary email server scanner.

-Remember, it was given special a special category, and then they wrote the exoneration before the investigation.
+And then they wrote the exoneration before the investigation.

-I said, Did you ever know a case where that happens?
+I said, did you ever know a case where that happens?

 And he laughed at me.

-He's like, Yeah, you serious?
+He's like, are you serious?

 You know, really?